• - Alle Rubriken -

 An homage to Jack Spicer, but also a tribute to his Orphic conception of the serial poem, "After Jack."

-Morse's books of fiction include his collection Death in Vancouver, and the three books in The Chaos!
-Quincunx series, including Minor Episodes / Major Ruckus (2013 ReLit Award finalist), Rogue Cells / Carbon Harbour (2014 ReLit Award finalist), and Minor Expectations, all published by Talonbooks.
+Garry Thomas Morse's poetry books with LINEBooks include Transversals for Orpheus and Streams.
+His poetry books with Talonbooks include After Jack and Discovery Passages (finalist for the Governor General's Award for Poetry and the Dorothy Livesay Poetry Prize, one of the Globe and Mail's Top Ten Poetry Collections of 2011, and one of CBC's 8th Fire's Best Ten Aboriginal Books from the past decade).
+Morse's books of fiction include his short story collection Death in Vancouver, and the three books in The Chaos!
+Quincunx series (a trilogy of five nodal novels): Minor Episodes / Major Ruckus (2013 ReLit Award finalist), Rogue Cells / Carbon Harbour (2014 ReLit Award finalist), and Minor Expectations, all published by Talonbooks.